 Johnson’s Beach Resort, located in Guerneville on the Russian River, rents canoes, single and double kayaks, and paddle boats for $40 a day or $15 an hour.
 Bodega Bay Kayak rents kayaks and paddle boards for use on the Russian River, Bodega Bay, and the Estero Americano Estuary (they also offer guided kayak tours).
 In Gualala, Adventure Rents offers single and tandem kayaks or canoes for river adventures.

 Sonoma County’s breezy coast provides some of the best kite-flying around.
-The all-around favorite destination is the wide, open beach facing Bodega Bay at Doran Regional Park where the absence of tall trees and power lines doesn’t get in the way of kite action.
+The all-around favorite destination is the wide, open beach facing Bodega Bay at Doran Regional Park where there are no tall trees and power lines to get in the way of the kite action.

 Enjoy and explore the soaring canopy of a redwood forest on flat and easy trails in the 805-acre Armstrong Redwoods State National Reserve.

 Kids are fascinated by California’s coast redwoods because they’re not only the world’s tallest living things (the largest measured to date was 379.3 feet high) but also its oldest living things (the park’s Colonel Armstrong tree is 1,400 years old).

 The trails here are relatively short, but you can string them together and loop around to create a five- to six-mile hike if you like.
 Two trails are wheelchair accessible, and the Armstrong Nature Trail offers interpretive displays as you stroll along.